Saix17/polito-2023-ca-tamagotchi/README.md

 # Description
 Tamagotchi is a famous toy from the end of the ’90s and the beginning of the new millennium.
 The goal of the game was to take care of a virtual pet (hunger and happiness)!

+Our pet is Kurama ( Of course everyone knows Kurama..
+Right?! :D )

 The main function is contained in sample.c.
 It performs some initializations  functions and then it waits for commands.